federicominniti/BarberShop_Website/README.md

 The website is in Italian

-## Goal
+## Goal is:
-Create a website from scratch using HTML5, CSS3, Javascript, PHP and AJAX.
+To create a website from scratch using HTML5, CSS3, Javascript, PHP and AJAX.

 ## Preview
 ![Alt Text](site_usage.gif)